b-p-code/cs4280-compiler/README.txt

     usage: ./compfs [file] or ./compfs[< file]

 Testing:
-    Within the test folder is also a bash script and test files which were used to test this project.
+    Within the zipped test file is a bash script and test files which were used to test this project.
 To run these tests, navigate to the test folder and type the command: bash test.sh.
 Unfortunately, the majority of the test assembly programs generated were having trouble in the assembly executable on the delmar server.
 So, I tested each